pixel-point/mute-me/README.md

 ### Use Case

-When you are in a meeting using Hangouts, Skype, Slack, or another voice application, it's good practice to stay on mute until someone speaks to you directly - especially if you are meeting with three or more people.
-Often, however, you'll need to browse between multiple tabs, and it can take too long to switch back to the meeting app and unmute your microphone.
+When you’re in a meeting using Hangouts, Skype, Slack, or another voice application, it's good practice to stay on mute until someone speaks to you directly - especially if you’re meeting with three or more people.
+Often, however, you'll need to browse between multiple tabs, and it can take too long to switch back to the meeting app to unmute your microphone.
 With Mute Me, you can mute or unmute your mic quickly and easily, right from your Touch Bar.

 ### Options
-- use long tap on Touch Bar icon for open preferences
+- use long tap on the Touch Bar icon to open Preferences
-- `open at login` option you will find in preferences as well
+- find the Open at Login option in Preferences
-- shortcut for Mute/Unmute - cmd + shift + 0(zero)
+- shortcut for Mute/Unmute: cmd + shift + 0(zero)

 ### Ideas for development
-If you have any ideas which help us to improve that application, please create new issue.
+If you have any ideas that can help us improve this application, please create a new issue.

-Approved ideas for future implementation you can find [here](https://github.com/pixel-point/mute-me/projects/1)
+You can find approved ideas for future implementation [here](https://github.com/pixel-point/mute-me/projects/1)

 ### How to contribute

 - Download Xcode
 - Fork that repository
 - Open repository via Xcode
 - Make changes
 - Provide Pull Request

-### Thanks for contribution
+### Thanks for your contribution
 - [Nikita Teplyakov](https://github.com/tplkn)
 - [Alex Barashkov](https://github.com/lnikell)
 - [Vlad Kamelsky](https://www.facebook.com/vlad.kamelsky)